amrs1188/project-phoenix/README.md

 * **Track** the responsiveness, activity, and success of hundreds of competing agents with data-driven precision.
 * **Facilitate** a high-pace, "royal rumble" business model, where speed-to-action is paramount and the most effective agents are rewarded.

+### 1.2 The Core Philosophy: The "Royal Rumble"
+This system is built to support a unique and aggressive business model.
+Unlike a traditional CRM that nurtures leads within a single team, Project Phoenix creates a competitive marketplace.
+A lead that stalls with one agent is not considered "dead"; it is a fresh opportunity for another.
+The system is designed to create, manage, and officiate this competition, ensuring that every lead is given the maximum number of chances to be closed by the most motivated and effective agent.
+Speed, persistence, and skill are the keys to victory.

-### 1.2 Executive Summary
+### 1.3 Executive Summary
-Project Phoenix is a three-part automated system designed to manage a competitive lead marketplace.
-It uses **GoHighLevel (GHL)** as the agent-facing "arena," a central **PostgreSQL** database as the "master record," and a self-hosted **n8n** instance as the intelligent "referee" that enforces the rules of the game.

-The core philosophy is the **"Simultaneous Competition" Protocol**.
-Leads are dispatched to agents for a limited time.
-If progress isn't made, the opportunity is cloned and dispatched to a *new* agent, allowing multiple, independent agents to compete for the same lead.
-The first agent to advance the lead to the "Pre-Booking" stage wins, and the system automatically closes the opportunity for all other competitors.
-This creates maximum urgency and increases the probability of a sale.
+Project Phoenix is a three-part automated system.
+It uses **GoHighLevel (GHL)** as the agent-facing "arena," a central **PostgreSQL** database as the "master record," and a self-hosted **n8n** instance as the intelligent "referee."
+The system's engine is the **"Simultaneous Competition" Protocol**, where multiple agents can be assigned to the same lead over time, creating a high-urgency environment.
+The first agent to advance a lead to the "Pre-Booking" stage wins, and the system automatically closes the opportunity for all other competitors.

-### 1.3 Key Performance Indicators (KPIs)
-The success of Project Phoenix will be measured by:
-* **Lead Velocity:** The time it takes for a returned lead to be re-dispatched to a new agent.
-* **Agent Engagement Rate:** The percentage of leads actioned by agents before the first timer expires.
-* **Close Rate per Agent:** The ultimate measure of an agent's effectiveness within the system.

 ---
-## Part 2: System Architecture & Technology
+## Part 2: The Ecosystem - Architecture & Technology

 ### 2.1 The Three Pillars
 * **PostgreSQL (The Master Record 🏛️):** The robust, central database.
 It is the single source of truth for every person, every assignment, and all business rules.
-* **n8n (The Referee 🧠):** The central brain. n8n executes all logic: dispatching leads, checking timers, managing competition, prioritizing opportunities, and updating the database.
+* **n8n (The Referee 🧠):** The central brain. n8n executes all logic: registering new leads, dispatching opportunities, checking timers, managing competition, and updating the database.
 * **GHL (The Arena 🥊):** The agent's workspace.
 Each agent/team operates in their own GHL sub-account where they manage their assigned leads through the sales pipeline.

 ### 2.2 Technology Stack